 12 Books That Will Catalyze Your Spiritual Growth

 Equipping churches to pursue Gospel-driven spiritual growth is a core facet of our mission.
 Ideally, we love building Gospel-driven relationships that enable us to disciple others and grow together.
 Other times, we have to equip the Church from afar.
 So, we’ve prepped a reading list for you!
-We’ve previously used several of these as tools during staff training and hope you’re able to spend some time soaking in the ideas.
+We’ve previously used several of these as tools during staff training and hope you can spend some time soaking in the ideas.

 If you like this list and want to see our top picks in other categories, then go over and download our Favorite Books of SWO document.
 Over 129 titles are included!